kaijchang/LearnTheSpire/README.md

 2018-11-17 11:23:43,722 - learnthespire - INFO - Found 4 THE_SILENT runs
 ```

-- Train a feed-forward neural network with our past run data with `train_model.py`, using the supplied training data file and save it into a models folder.
+- Train a feed-forward neural network with our past run data with `train_model.py`, using the supplied training data file and save it to the disk.

 ```bash
 2018-11-18 07:43:54.581548: I tensorflow/core/platform/cpu_feature_guard.cc:141] Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA